 The purpose of the Intramural Activities Committee is to provide structured, competitive leagues and tournaments in a variety of sports and activities offered throughout the school year.
 These leagues and tournaments are run by William & Mary's Recreational Sports Department and are campus wide leagues.
 Mason students are given the chance to interact out of the classroom in a fun, competitive, stress free environment.
 Whether you are new to the sport or a former college all-star, Mason School Students can find a sport and a skill level to match.
 Examples of activities include flag football, 5x5 and 3x3 basketball, co-ed soccer indoor/outdoor, indoor volleyball, indoor floor hockey, and much more.
 Other athletic activities include the Duke MBA games and the Darden Softball tournament.

 Social Events Committee

 The MBAA has one senator in the Student Assembly, the MBAA VP-External.
 His/her mission is to represent the interests of all MBA students at the Mason School.
-The Student Assembly (SA) is the student's government at the College of William and Mary.
+The Student Assembly (SA) is the student's government at William & Mary.
 It represents the students' voice to the faculty, administration, community and State.
 It also provides services for members of the College community.
-It is an integral part of life at the College and is the cornerstone of all student activities, since it annually provides more than $500,000, from each student's activity fees, in funding for clubs and organizations.
+It is an integral part of life at the University and is the cornerstone of all student activities, since it annually provides more than $500,000, from each student's activity fees, in funding for clubs and organizations.
 The MBAA receives a small portion of its funding from the student activities budget.